What Should I Expect?

 Here’s a visual flowchart of the reporting process for employees when making a complaint of sex/gender harassment, discrimination and misconduct.

 The university is committed to a discrimination-free environment and provides resources and services to faculty and staff to address issues involving sex and gender-identity discrimination.

 These cases involving faculty and staff are handled by Human Resources, in conjunction with the Title IX coordinator.
-Faculty, staff and student worker complaints, as well as third-party reports of conduct in violation of this policy, should be made using the Title IX/Behavioral Reporting Form, contacting the Title IX Coordinator Lisa Kirkpatrick, Vice President for Student Affairs (512-448-8425), or Title IX Deputy Coordinator Sharon Burke, the Chief Human Resources Officer (512-428-1295).
+Faculty, staff and student worker complaints, as well as third-party reports of conduct in violation of this policy, should be made using the Title IX/Behavioral Reporting Form, contacting the Title IX Coordinator Lisa Kirkpatrick, Vice President for Student Affairs (512-448-8425), or the Interim Title IX Deputy Coordinator Melissa G. Esqueda, Associate Director of Human Resources (512-428-1295).

 All complaints or reports should be made as soon as possible after an incident.
 All individuals are encouraged to report discrimination, harassment, sexual misconduct and retaliation so that prompt effective action can be taken.

 Immediate Response to the Complaint

 The Title IX Deputy Coordinator will make an initial inquiry and determine whether this policy applies to the conduct alleged in the complaint.

 If the policy applies, information will be provided simultaneously to the reporting and responding parties.
 If appropriate, interim measures deemed necessary to protect the reporting party’s rights and personal safety will be imposed.
 Such measures may include interim suspension from campus, administrative leave, counseling services, temporary adjustments to work assignment, and reporting to the local police.